 What’s Design Thinking?

 Design thinking provides a terrific overlay to existing training design processes.
-Also, gives practitioners great tools and techniques to add to their toolbox the design thinking for training and development.
+It also gives practitioners great tools and techniques to add to their toolbox for training and development.

 Why Do We Need Design Thinking?

-The design thinking provides a specific means for defining any kind of problem.
-These problems are from multiple and different perspectives, brainstorming possible solutions.
-Then prototyping these solutions and then testing and iterating to optimize the best approach.
-People need to use this method to solve human problems or some difficulties that we encounter in daily life.
+The design thinking approach provides a specific method for defining any kind of problem.
+It involves considering problems from multiple and different perspectives, brainstorming possible solutions, prototyping these solutions, and then testing and iterating to optimize the best approach.
+People can use this method to solve human problems or difficulties encountered in daily life.

-For instance, we face issues like overcrowding at metro or bus stations and traffic jams.
-These situations can lead to frustration and on the other hand in social problems.
-By applying the design thinking principles, we identify the best possible options to simplify and make these experiences go faster, smoother, and better.
+For instance, we face issues such as overcrowding at metro or bus stations and traffic jams.
+These situations can lead to frustration and, on the other hand, social problems.
+By applying design thinking principles, we can identify the best possible options to simplify and improve these experiences, making them faster, smoother, and better.

 Thinking like a designer can transform the way organizations develop services as well as products on the front end.
-Also, it can improve the strategy and process in the backend.
-You can apply the principles to a new service or product, but also you can use to handle a problem that a plagues a city or nation.
+It can also improve the strategy and process on the backend.
+You can apply these principles to a new service or product, but you can also use them to handle a problem that plagues a city or nation.

-With this in mind, this way is a process to think and ideate a solution to handle a problem, or better meet the needs of customers.
-In fact, it’s a process focused on solutions and not on problems.
+With this in mind, the ideation process is a way to think and generate solutions for handling a problem or better meeting the needs of customers.
+It is a process focused on finding solutions, rather than dwelling on the problems themselves.

-Design thinking is a practical tool and an innovator’s mindset into projects.
+Design thinking is a practical tool and an innovative mindset for projects.